Ted DiBiase: WWE Hall of Fame and sporadic appearances (2009–present)

 On the June 29 episode of Raw, Ted DiBiase Jr. announced in a segment with Cody Rhodes and Randy Orton that DiBiase would appear on Raw the following week as the special guest host, and DiBiase appeared as scheduled on July 6.
 On the show, DiBiase booked his son to face Randy Orton.
 After DiBiase Jr. lost the match, he accused his father of setting him up and trying to steal his time, even slapping his father across the face.
 DiBiase would later come out at the end of the show and sanctioned a triple threat match for Randy Orton's WWE Championship at Night of Champions including John Cena and Triple H in his final act as the guest host.
 He is also a playable character in WWE Legends of WrestleMania and an unlockable superstar in WWE SmackDown vs. Raw 2010 and WWE 2K14.
 DiBiase was announced as the first inductee of the WWE Hall of Fame Class of 2010 on the February 8 episode of Raw.
 DiBiase appeared again on the November 2 edition of NXT, where he was the minister for Aksana and Goldust's wedding.
 Later in November 2010, DiBiase made an appearance on Raw, accompanied by Irwin R. Schyster, wherein Goldust returned the stolen Million Dollar Championship to him.
 DiBiase immediately offered to give the newly returned title to his son Ted DiBiase Jr., but was refused.
 On February 21, 2011, it was announced DiBiase would induct Jim Duggan into the Hall of Fame.
 He appeared on the Slammy Awards episode of Raw on December 12 alongside fellow legend Mick Foley, and presented the "Holy %&@*# Move of the Year" award, which was won by Mark Henry and Big Show.
 On April 10, 2012, DiBiase made an appearance on Smackdown: Blast from the Past.
 He returned on the March 4, 2013 Old School Raw at ringside with The Prime Time Players and agreed to be their manager if they won the match against Team Hell No. DiBiase, again accompanied by IRS, appeared at the 2014 Old School Raw special, encountering Big E Langston on his way to a match and told him everybody's got a price, to which Langston smiled.

 On January 22, 2018, DiBiase made an appearance during the 25th Anniversary episode of Raw in which he played Poker with The Acolytes Protection Agency.

 On July 22, 2019, DiBiase "bought" the WWE 24/7 Championship from Alundra Blayze.
 The 26-year space between his last title victory in 1993 is reportedly the longest in WWE history.
 He later lost the title to Drake Maverick in a limousine on the same night.

-DiBiase at the 2024 Game On Expo in Phoenix, Arizona.